Ellyzeul/C-Data-Structures/README.md

 ### Iterator

-Using structures like lists, queues, stack, and so on force you to deal with the Nodes to be able to iterate over the data.
+Using structures like lists force you to deal with the Nodes to be able to iterate over the data.
 To avoid that, the `Iterator` interface is provided to simplify things.

 ```c